sguzman/articles/README.md

 - [ ] Reduced disgust sensitivy in asiatic cultures, defined by narrow genomes
 - [ ] Tolerable dysfunction as political praxis: democracy and neo-liberalism as "good enough" for now but eyeing innovative improvements
 - [ ] What a genius do: studying personal behaviorial habits as a mark of genius
+- [ ] How to measure the impact of speculative volumes on security prices